 Symptoms of a Fat Pad heel injury

 - Pain on the outside (lateral) side of the heel as the foot hits the ground with each step

-- Pain can be felt by squeeing the tissue
+- Pain can be reproduced by squeezing the pad under the heel sideways

 - Swelling in the area